SummaiyaBegum/SummaiyaBegum/README.md

 ## 🔬 What I’m Learning

-Practicing small exercises from educational sources to build a foundation in computational biology.
+Working through beginner-level exercises from reliable sources to get comfortable with computational biology.
 These include:

 - Reading and writing DNA sequences in FASTA format